-eadline is The discovery deadline pertains to witnesses, the Court understanding that Experts, who have been identified, = = ser to the Trial date.
-1. WRITTEN DISCOVERY - Plaintiff (s) first set of Interrogatories and Request for Production of Documents to Defendant (s) was filed on Defendant (s) Answers and Responses were filed on Defendant (s) Interrogatories and Request for Production of Documents to Plaintiff (s) was filed on Plaintiff f (s) Answers and Responses were filed on With notification to the Court, the parties are at liberty to agree to vary the time tables of discovery set forth in this Order, provided the same does not delay the date for Dispositive Motions, or the Trial Date of · 2.
+1. WRITTEN DISCOVERY - Plaintiff (s) first set of Interrogatories and Request for Production of Documents to Defendant (s) was filed on Defendant (s) Answers and Responses were filed on Defendant (s) Interrogatories and Request for Production of Documents to Plaintiff (s) was filed on Plaintiff (s) Answers and Responses were filed on With notification to the Court, the parties are at liberty to agree to vary the time tables of discovery set forth in this Order, provided the same does not delay the date for Dispositive Motions, or the Trial Date of 2.
 DEPOSITIONS - Depositions of shall be taken by the Defendant (s) on Depositions of shall be taken by the Plaintiff (s) on 3.
 PRODUCTION OF DOCUMENTS - Counsel for Plaintiff(s) shall submit to Counsel for Defendant (s) copies of all reports, records, bills and any other evidence anticipated to be used at Trial in support of Plaintiff (s) claim (s) in a sufficient time frame to enable Defendant (s) to obtain necessary independent evaluations and/or to review such documents to determine settlement options.
 If Counsel for Plaintiff (s) is unable to provide this information in response to Interrogatories directed to Plaintiff (s) or requests for production of documents directed to Plaintiff (s) within the time allowed for response, the Plaintiff (s) (are / is) under an obligation to secure said information through any means necessary, including use of depositions to enable Defendant(s) to be prepared for Trial on the date scheduled herein.
-In the alternative, Plaintiff authorizations are utilized, Defendant(s) shall provide copies of such documentation to Plaintiff (s) at Defendant (s) expense.
+In the alternative, Plaintiff (s) may provide release authorizations to Defendant (s), allowing authorizations are utilized, Defendant(s) shall provide copies of such documentation to Plaintiff (s) at Defendant (s) expense.